Zulko/moviepy/_sources/user_guide/compositing.rst.txt

 When you mix video clips together, MoviePy will automatically compose their respective audio tracks to form the audio track of the final clip, so you don't need to worry about compositing these tracks yourself.

-If you want to make a custom audiotrack from several audio sources, audio clips can be mixed together like video clips, with :py:class:`~moviepy.audio.AudioClip.CompositeAudioClip` and :py:func:`~moviepy.audio.AudioClip.concatenate_audioclips`:
+If you want to make a custom audio track from several audio sources, audio clips can be mixed together like video clips, with :py:class:`~moviepy.audio.AudioClip.CompositeAudioClip` and :py:func:`~moviepy.audio.AudioClip.concatenate_audioclips`:

 .. literalinclude:: /_static/code/user_guide/compositing/CompositeAudioClip.py
     :language: python